AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-A prepaid card or or gift certificate that can be used to make purchases in the store.
+A prepaid card or gift certificate that can be used to make purchases in the store.
 Each gift card is assigned a unique code which is entered at checkout.
 The value of the gift card is reflected in the gift card account balance.
 There are three types of gift cards: